 - Share a special secret with each child it could be a middle child secret (if both parent and child qualify) or a code word that no one else knows.

-In spite of the facts that dada is one of the first words a baby learns (often inspired by mom, who wants to make dad feel good), fathers often spend comparatively less time with their children when they’re small.
+Specials for fathers – As I mention about parenting, In spite of the facts that is one of the first words a baby learns (often inspired by mom, who wants to make dad feel good), fathers often spend comparatively less time with their children when they’re small.
 Today more and more fathers are finding that they want to have a meaningful influence on their children’s lives, and many have developed specials things to do.

 - Take advantage of your natural inclination to get down on the floor play can be special father-child time.